Guide to Winter Weather Travel on the Long Island Rail Road

 Know Before You Go

 Severe winter weather can create hazardous travel conditions throughout our region.
 It can also hamper the MTA Long Island Rail Road’s ability to provide you with regular train service.
 We present the following information because we want you to understand and be prepared for any service changes we make based on winter weather conditions.

 How We PrepareWe are working in a number of key areas to be ready for whatever winter may bring, including upgrades in communication, equipment and snow fighting personnel.

-Communication: The LIRR has improved the content and coordination of customer information through the recent expansion of our Public Information Office.
-Now, customer e-mail alerts, Tweets, website updates, station announcements and crew communications - are being coordinated from under one roof.
+Communication: The LIRR’s Public Information Office gathers information from the adjacent Movement Bureau/operations center, with customer e-mail alerts, Tweets, website updates, station announcements and crew communications coordinated and issued from under one roof.
 Pertinent information regarding LIRR service is also posted on message boards at Penn Station, Atlantic Terminal and Jamaica Station.
 Our goal is to provide information in a timely manner during emergencies.
-Customers can sign up for e-mail and text message alerts from the LIRR’s Public Information Office by linking to www.mtamyalerts.com or follow us on Twitter at https://twitter.com/LIRR
+Customers can sign up for e-mail and text message alerts from the LIRR’s Public Information Office by linking to www.mtamyalerts.com or follow us on Twitter at https://twitter.com/LIRR.